-Flint, Mich. — The Charles Stewart Mott Foundation is awarding a $100,000 grant to the United Way of Genesee County to provide free water filters to Flint residents who are concerned about lead in their drinking water.
+Flint, Michigan — The Charles Stewart Mott Foundation is awarding a $100,000 grant to the United Way of Genesee County to provide free water filters to Flint residents who are concerned about lead in their drinking water.

 Ridgway H. White, President of the Foundation, announced the grant Friday afternoon.